V-OCBF: Learning Safety Filters from Offline Data via Value-Guided Offline Control Barrier Functions: Abstract

 \section{Abstract}

-Ensuring safety in autonomous systems requires controllers that satisfy hard, state-wise constraints without relying on online interaction.
-While existing Safe Offline RL methods typically enforce soft expected-cost constraints, they do not guarantee forward invariance.
-Conversely, Control Barrier Functions (CBFs) provide rigorous safety guarantees but usually depend on expert-designed barrier functions or full knowledge of the system dynamics.
+Ensuring safety in autonomous systems requires controllers that aim to satisfy state-wise constraints without relying on online interaction.While existing Safe Offline RL methods typically enforce soft expected-cost constraints, they struggle to ensure strict state-wise safety.
+Conversely, Control Barrier Functions (CBFs) offer a principled mechanism to enforce forward invariance, but often rely on expert-designed barrier functions or knowledge of the system dynamics.
 We introduce Value-Guided Offline Control Barrier Functions (V-OCBF), a framework that learns a neural CBF entirely from offline demonstrations.
 Unlike prior approaches, V-OCBF does not assume access to the dynamics model; instead, it derives a recursive finite-difference barrier update, enabling model-free learning of a barrier that propagates safety information over time.
 Moreover, V-OCBF incorporates an expectile-based objective that avoids querying the barrier on out-of-distribution actions and restricts updates to the dataset-supported action set.
 The learned barrier is then used with a Quadratic Program (QP) formulation to synthesize real-time safe control.
 Across multiple case studies, V-OCBF yields substantially fewer safety violations than baseline methods while maintaining strong task performance, highlighting its scalability for offline synthesis of safety-critical controllers without online interaction or hand-engineered barriers.